Alidhuniya/React-Manual-configuration-with-Webpack-from-scratch/README.md

-# React App Manual Configuration
+# React App Manual Configuration with Typescript and Webpack

-# deployed